Common long-term condition symptoms

 - Work together to find changes and reasonable adjustments that will help them.
 Remind yourself about reasonable adjustments by going to the Reasonable adjustments page.

 - Write down what you agreed and times when things will be done by using a support action plan.
-There is an example of a support action plan on this page.
+There is an example of a support action plan on this page below.

 - Plan follow-up meetings to check what is working and learn about any new problems.